 I also just enjoy the “Boosting” features, and the general happiness the UX produces.

-Lots has already been said about this video chat service.
-This has completely replaced Google Hangouts for us, and is in the process of replacing UberConference.com for us.
+Video conferencing with one tap to conference line links.
+That one tap alone is reason enough to use this product.
+It has completely replaced Google Hangouts for us and is in the process of replacing UberConference.com for us.
 Besides the video + audio quality being consistently strong, the integration within Google Calendar as a conferencing option makes this the default chat tool we use for all meetings.

-If you have any favorite remote based tools, let me know on Twitter.
+If you have any favorite remote-based tools, share them with us on Twitter.